How much does registration cost at the UdA?

-- The educational model of the UdA is innovative and based on the achievement of competencies by overcoming challenges.
+- The educational model of the UdA is innovative and based on the achievement of competences by overcoming challenges.

 - The UdA offers a combination of high-quality studies and a wide range of benefits with the university card, all in a natural environment.

 - All the qualifications that are taught are aligned with the guidelines of the EHEA (European Higher Education Area) and recognised in the countries that comprise it (48 states).
 In Andorra, first cycle university qualifications (bachelor’s degrees) last three years while those in the second cycle (master’s degrees) last two years.